firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-57-july-2018/2018-07-17-to-this-you-cling-with-jagged-fingernails.md

 teaser: "You should have talked to her about magic before she died, but you haven't lived close to her in years."
 author-img: beth-cato.jpg
 author-bio: |
   Nebula-nominated [Beth Cato](http://www.bethcato.com) is the author of the Clockwork Dagger duology and the new Blood of Earth Trilogy from Harper Voyager.
 Her newest novel is _Call of Fire_.
-She’s a Hanford, California native transplanted to the Arizona desert, where she lives with her husband, son, and requisite cat.
+She’s a Hanford, California, native transplanted to the Arizona desert, where she lives with her husband, son, and requisite cat.
 Follow her at BethCato.com and on Twitter at [@BethCato](https://twitter.com/BethCato).
-proofread: false
+proofread: true
 ---

 Your awareness of magic is dying, and now Grandma is dead, too.